2ndLetter/kubernetes-ftw/notes/00-security-kubeconfig.md

 - `kubectl config use-context prod-user@production`
 - Its better to use Full Paths to certificates
 - Instead of "certificate-authority", you can use "certificate-authority-data" and the base64 encoded output
+- Context names are arbitrary, they can be named anything

 ## Usage:
 - Imperative Way: